Nazar4ick/AI-Bitcoin-Trading-Bots/README.md

 In order to run RNN_Long_bot or RNN_LongShort_bot you should just run the responsible files.
 The result displayed in the terminal will be multiple coefficient using the bot and using Buy&Hold strategy.

 There is also file named RNN_model.
 It was used to create the model, the bots are working with.
 You can create and save your own model by changing parameters in the file.
-If you want to use bots your model, change pathfile from default value to the name of your model.
+If you want for RNN bots to use your model, change the filepath from default value to the name of your model.